oracle/graal/substratevm/DynamicProxy.md

 For the exceptional cases where the analysis cannot discover the interface array there is also a manual dynamic proxy configuration mechanism.

 ## Manual Configuration
-Dynamic proxy classes can be generated at native image build-time by specifying the list of interfaces that they implement.
+Dynamic proxy classes can be generated at native image build time by specifying the list of interfaces that they implement.
 Substrate VM provides two options for this purpose: `-H:DynamicProxyConfigurationFiles=<comma-separated-config-files>` and `-H:DynamicProxyConfigurationResources=<comma-separated-config-resources>`.

 These options accept JSON files whose structure is an array of arrays of fully qualified interface names.
 For example: